WenCongWu/DCANet/README.md

 ### DCANet-PyTorch

 This is a PyTorch implementation for DCANet image denoising.
-The arXiv paper download: [DCANet](https://arxiv.org/abs/2304.01498).
-The MS paper download: [DCANet](https://link.springer.com/article/10.1007/s00530-024-01469-8).
+Our paper download: [DCANet](https://link.springer.com/article/10.1007/s00530-024-01469-8).

 ### 1. Dependences
 * [PyTorch](http://pytorch.org/)